venu-shastri/statisticker/README.md

 What if some of the measurements are invalid?
 Invalid measurements are represented by NaN.

-Add a test case to supply invalid inputs and check the results.
+Add a test case to supply invalid mesurements and check the results.